pyne/pyne/readme.rst

 ------
 Binary
 ------
-Binary distributions of the latest release (0.4) for mac and linux (64-bit) using the conda package manager can be installed by running the command::
+Binary distributions of the latest release (0.5) for mac and linux (64-bit) using the conda package manager can be installed by running the command::

-    conda install -c https://conda.binstar.org/pyne pyne
+    conda install -c cyclus -c pyne pyne=0.5.0

 A windows 32-bit binary is also available on conda via the same command but it is highly experimental and likely broken.
 Conda binaries do not have